-- The direction is an optional selection.
+- The offset direction is optional.

-- If no direction is selected, a positive offset value will place the Measure location along the direction of calibration from the selected point feature, and a negative offset value will place the Measure location opposite the direction of calibration from the selected point feature.
+- If no direction is specified, a positive offset value will place the Measure location along the direction of calibration from the selected point feature, and a negative offset value will place the Measure location opposite the direction of calibration from the selected point feature.

-- If you type the Measure value, you can select the unit for that value using the drop-down arrow.
+- If you type the Measure value, you can choose the unit for that value using the drop-down arrow.
 The Measure value will be converted into the LRS units before saving the newly added events.
 For example, the LRS is in miles and you have entered 528 feet as the Measure value.
 The newly added events will have a Measure value of 0.1 miles because 528 feet equals 0.1 miles.

 - Choose the date that will define the start date of the events by doing one of the following:

-- Click the Start Date drop-down arrow to choose the start date using a calendar.
+- Click the Start Date drop-down arrow and choose the start date.

-- Check the Use route start date check box to use the start date of the routes.
+- Check the Use route start date check box.

 The end date is optional, and if it is not provided, the event remains valid now and into the future.